dfosco/dfosco.github.io/_works/circular-app.md

 The second point happens by ordering the feed of itens algorithmically and giving priority the ones closer to you (either geographically or by facebook connections).

-The prototype is no longer available, but here are some of the main screens designed during the hackaton:

----

-A shout-out to the team that took part in this project:
+Here's the team that took part in the project:

  - Luisa Fosco: Designer and Team Leader
  - Gustavo Massena: Strategy, Information Architecture and Pitch